pa11y/pa11y/MIGRATION.md

 ### Node.js Support

-The only breaking change in Pa11y Dashboard 4.0 is that Node.js 0.12 is no longer supported.
+The only breaking change in Pa11y 4.0 is that Node.js 0.12 is no longer supported.
 We'll be using newer ES6 features in upcoming releases which will not work in this older Node.js version.

 Migrating from 2.0 to 3.0